cmannila/ORB_SLAM3/README.md

 # Changes in thesis:
-Added new Eigen3 library
+Added new Eigen3 library and C++14 compiler

-C++14 compiles
-Extracts: MotionModel.txt, octaves.txt, State.txt for each execution
+Extracts: MotionModel.txt, octaves.txt, State.txt for each execution - save seperatly!

 # ORB-SLAM3